-Daily Acceleration Exposure (Aeq8), the vibration a worker is exposed to during a working day, normalized to an 8-hour reference period, taking account of the magnitude and duration of the vibration - more details.
+Daily Acceleration Exposure (Aeq8), the vibration a worker is exposed to during a working day, normalised to an 8-hour reference period, taking account of the magnitude and duration of the vibration - more details.

 See also vibration at work regulations • exposure action value • exposure limit values